 Staph infections can range from minor skin problems to endocarditis, a life-threatening infection of the inner lining of your heart (endocardium).
 As a result, signs and symptoms of staph infections vary widely, depending on the location and severity of the infection.

 Skin infections caused by staph bacteria include:

 - Cellulitis.
 Cellulitis — an infection of the deeper layers of skin — causes skin redness and swelling on the surface of your skin.
 Sores (ulcers) or areas of oozing discharge may develop, too.
-Cellulitis occurs most often in the lower legs and feet of older persons.
+Cellulitis occurs most often in the lower legs and feet.

 - Staphylococcal scalded skin syndrome.
 Toxins produced as a result of a staph infection may lead to staphylococcal scalded skin syndrome.
-Affecting mostly newborns, this condition features fever, a rash and sometimes blisters.
+Affecting mostly newborns and children, this condition features fever, a rash and sometimes blisters.
 When the blisters break, the top layer of skin comes off — leaving a red, raw surface that looks like a burn.

 Also known as blood poisoning, bacteremia occurs when staph bacteria enter a person's bloodstream.
-A persistent fever is one sign of bacteremia.
+A fever and low blood pressure are signs of bacteremia.
 The bacteria can travel to locations deep within your body, to produce infections affecting:

 - Internal organs, such as your brain, heart or lungs

 - Surgically implanted devices, such as artificial joints or cardiac pacemakers

 This life-threatening condition results from toxins produced by some strains of staph bacteria and has been linked to the use of certain types of tampons, skin wounds and surgery.
 It usually develops suddenly with:

 - A rash on your palms and soles that resembles sunburn